 I had a plan.
 What I thought was a pretty good plan.
 As I worked my way through my marathon plan for Chicago in the fall, I’d also work my way through Shalane Flanagan and Elyse Kopecky’s Run Fast.
 Eat Slow. cookbook for athletes.
 I would see how their philosophy and recipes held up for the everyday marathoner, not just the elites.

 I went to Whole Foods.
 Stocked up.
 Made the first recipe.
 And promptly got injured.
 I don’t blame the cook book.

 The first recipe I tried was the Superhero breakfast muffin recipe.
 With Addison’s, I typically crave a saltier, more savory start to the day (soy sauce, broccoli and oatmeal freaks my kids out), but occasionally, I do crave a chocolate chip cookie for breakfast.

-First, I like that this recipe is so overly sweet (as written) and flexible enough to swap in or out the add-ins that you might prefer.
+First, I like that this recipe is not so overly sweet (as written) and flexible enough to swap in or out the add-ins that you might prefer.
 Like chocolate chips.

 Second, these freeze and re-heat really well, so when that sweeter urge does strike, I have a healthy(ish) option in the freezer and just a toaster cycle away.

 I will say, like a lot of vegan/healthy cookbooks, many of these recipes go beyond pantry staples and can be on the expensive side.
 For this recipe, holy cow almond flour is not cheap (I bought the Bob’s Red Mill bag at Whole Foods, but later saw that Costco now carries it, too).